agustavo87/genia/README.md

 composer run help-ide
 ```

-Also the Model IDE helper files and dockblocks are automatically generated when `make:model` artisan command is finished.
+Also the Model IDE helper files and docblocks are automatically generated when `make:model` artisan command is finished.

 ### QA